tiancihe/Toolathlon/README.md

   <img src="assets/demo.gif" width="100%" alt="Demo">
 </div>

+## News
+[2025.11.28] We have provided a ready-to-use public eval service (you do not need to setup anything!), please refer to `EVAL_SERVICE_README.md` for more details.

 ## NOTE
 If you are unable/unwilling to install docker/podman, but still want to try our benchmark, please refer to `README_nodocker.md`.